Posted on November 5, 2006 Comments (10)

 The measured effects today should be enough for sensible people to realise the tragedy of the commons applies to fishing and obviously governments need to regulate the fishing to assure that fishing is sustainable.
 This is a serious problem exacerbated by scientific and economic illiteracy.
 The obvious scientific and economic solution is regulation.
 Determining the best regulation is tricky (and political and scientific and economic) but obviously regulation (and enforcement) is the answer.

-Related: Overfishing: a threat to marine biodiversity – International talks on overfishing in May – Our oceans are being plundered – World’s Fish Supply Running Out, Researchers Warn – Defining Best Scientific Information Available for Fisheries Management (I sure wish the National Academies would improve the usability of their sites)
+Related: Overfishing: a threat to marine biodiversity [UN broke the link, so it was removed:-(] – International talks on overfishing in May – Our oceans are being plundered – World’s Fish Supply Running Out, Researchers Warn – Defining Best Scientific Information Available for Fisheries Management (I sure wish the National Academies would improve the usability of their sites)